AyoubTRD/smart-contract-analyzer-api/README.md

 # HOW TO RUN

-1. Install conda and conda project
-2. Run `conda project activate`
+1. Install the required packages in `requirements.txt`, using `pip install -r requirements.txt`
-3. Run `python main.py`
+2. Run `python main.py`